BYD Qin: Qin (2012–2024)

-BYD Qin EV300
+Qin EV300

 A pure battery electric version, the Qin EV300, was released in China in March 2016.
 The BYD Qin EV300 is powered by a 218 hp electric motor and a battery pack that is expected to deliver a range of 300 km.
 Top speed is 150 kph.
-There are four versions of the Qin EV300, with pricing ranging between 259,800 and 309,800 rmb, before any applicable government subsidies and tax exemptions.
-Sales during its first month in the Chinese market totalled 229 units.
+There are four versions of the Qin EV300.

-Updated model (first generation model based)
+2019 refresh

 Despite the introduction of the Qin Pro in 2018, an updated version of the first-generation Qin is also in production as of 2019.
 The manufacturer refers to it as the "all-new Qin" (全新秦).

-The most obvious styling difference compared to the initial model is the "dragon face" styling of the front end.
-There are also some changes to the taillights.
-Since the model is essentially a mid cycle facelift, the side profile, including the shape of the side windows, has not changed much compared to the initial model.
-The vehicle is actually shorter than the initial model (4675 mm vs 4740 mm), while the wheelbase and the width remain same.
+The new model uses the "dragon face" styling of the front end, with some changes to the taillights.
+The vehicle is shorter than the initial model (4675 mm vs 4740 mm), while the wheelbase and the width remain same.

 While the initial model was offered as a plug-in hybrid or with an all-electric drivetrain, the updated model is offered with a petrol engine or with an all-electric drivetrain.

 In the all-electric variant, the battery capacity is 53.1 kWh.

-Second generation (Pro)
+Qin Pro / Qin Plus

+The second generation Qin was introduced as the Qin Pro in 2018, and was revised in 2021 as the Qin Plus.
+With its enlarged dimensions, the sedan occupies a higher segment, commonly known as the "A+ class" in China which is larger than the global C-segment.

+Qin Pro (2018)

 The BYD Qin Pro is the first product of the second generation BYD Qin sedans; it debuted at the 2018 Beijing Auto Show.
 Initially sold alongside the first generation BYD Qin, it is the first BYD sedan to be designed by BYD's new chief designer, Wolfgang Egger.

-BYD's website states that the 2019 Qin Pro will have a "Dragon Face" design of the front grille and a rotating DiLink 12.8 inch touchscreen with artificial intelligence voice interaction system.
-It will have a suite of advanced safety and driver-assistance systems including an adaptive cruise control system with stop-and-go (ACC-S&G) and an automatic emergency braking system (AEB).
-High-strength steel comprises 73.5% of the weight of the car's body in white (in the gasoline variant).
+The 2018 Qin Pro uses a "Dragon Face" design of the front grille.
+It is equipped with a rotating DiLink 12.8-inch touchscreen, and a suite of advanced safety and driver-assistance systems including an adaptive cruise control system with stop-and-go (ACC-S&G) and an automatic emergency braking system (AEB).
+High-strength steel comprises 73.5% of the weight of the car's body in white (in the petrol variant).